CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Modules : A way to access binary data directly without copying it

-🔹 FUnctions : A function in Python is a reusable block of code that performs a specific task when called
+🔹 Functions : A function is a reusable code block that performs a task